zijiz/Interactive-Lab-Hub/Lab 1/README.md

 We forked and modified the Tinkerbelle code rather than building an entirely separate prototype.

-The original Tinkerbelle system already supported:

-- remote color control;
-- searching for sounds using text input;
-- playing sound;
-- pausing sound;
-- communication between a controller and a phone using Socket.IO.

-We kept those features and added a new `signal` message to the Socket.IO system.
+We kept those features original Tinkerbelle system already supported and added a new `signal` message to the Socket.

 The controller can now send: